AAGI-AUS/AAGI-HTML-Draft/README.md

 # AAGI HTML Draft

 This package (repository) enables users to generate HTML reports for analytics projects as part of the AAGI initiative.
 After installing the package from GitHub, dynamic and reproducible reports can be rendered locally, compliant with AAGI templating guidelines.
 The aim of this repository is to be able to combine this with the AAGITemplates package available in the AAGI-AUS repository.
-This repository will act as a draft for the template. (https://github.com/AAGI-AUS/AAGITemplates)
+This repository is intended as a working draft for the report template. (https://github.com/AAGI-AUS/AAGITemplates)

 ## Install instructions